How to Make Cultured Buttermilk – 2 Methods

 We love cultured dairy and use buttermilk in many recipes.

 Sometimes, we end up with a lot of milk from our herd share.
-The best way to make this left-over milk last longer is by culturing it.
+The best way to make this leftover milk last longer is by culturing it.

 Also, we love to use this buttermilk as a launching pad for other dairy fermentations that I will talk about in future posts!
 Stay tuned!

-This post contains some affiliate links which means I make a small commission at no extra cost to you.
+This post contains affiliate links, which means I make a small commission at no extra cost to youYou can read my full disclosure.

 What is cultured buttermilk?